Justjeff211/Enterprise-SOC-Portfolio/README.md

 ## Why this portfolio exists

-Each project here is a real, hands-on build - infrastructure stood up, attacks simulated, detections engineered, incidents triaged, and lessons documented not a tutorial follow-along.
-The goal is to demonstrate practical SOC Level 1/2 capability across the breadth of a modern Microsoft security stack backed by a reproducible build and a written record of what broke and how it was fixed.
+Each project here is a real, hands-on build - infrastructure stood up, attacks simulated, detections engineered, incidents triaged and lessons documented, not a tutorial follow-along.
+The goal is to demonstrate practical SOC Level 1 capability across the breadth of a modern Microsoft security stack, with every claim backed by a reproducible build and a written record of what broke and how it was fixed.

 All lab environments are built in isolated Azure subscriptions and **decommissioned after each project's incident queue is fully resolved** to avoid ongoing cloud spend.
 Each project's README and report stand as the permanent evidence record.